Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Experiments

 \subsubsection{Impact of Weight for Negative Entry $w$}

-In Figure \ref{fig:sen}, it can be seen that with the weight for negative entry increases from $0$ to $1$, the performance of our model increases and then decreases.
-The best performance is reached at $w=0.1/0.01$ for Beibei/Taobao, which shows that the best $w$ is specific for different datasets.
-The potential reason is that sparseness is various for different datasets.
+In Fig. \ref{fig:sen}, it can be seen that as the weight for negative entry rises from zero to one, the performance of CHCF first increases and then drops.
+The best results can be obtained at $w=0.1/0.01$ for Beibei/Taobao, demonstrating that the best $w$ is distinct for different datasets.
+The reason could be that sparseness can be various in various datasets.
 In conclusion, we need to search for the appropriate $w$ in $[0,1]$ on validation data for each dataset in practice.